-The average cost of Invisalign is $5,000, which makes NewSmile’s low price of $1,195 a much more budget-friendly path forward for straightening your teeth.
-But no matter how you look at it, a thousand dollars is still a sizable investment.
+The average cost of Invisalign is $5,000, which makes NewSmile’s low price of $1,595 a much more budget-friendly option — but it’s still an investment.
 You might also be wondering exactly what your all-in cost will be, and between discounts, financing, add-ons, and aftercare, it can be difficult to navigate.

-That’s what we’re here to help illuminate for you.
-In this guide, we’ll lay out all of the elements that contribute to your total treatment cost and give you a clearer picture of how much you can actually expect to spend on NewSmile treatment.
+That’s what we’re here to help decipher.
+In this guide, we’ll lay out all the factors that contribute to your total treatment cost and give you a clearer picture of how much you can actually expect to spend on NewSmile treatment.

 Table of Contents

-NewSmile’s sticker price is $1,195 for their “Fast Track” daytime aligner package.
-This package comes with an impression kit, treatment preview (digitally imagined “afters” of your smile), a full set of aligners, one set of retainers and a bottle of whitening foam.
+NewSmile’s sticker price is $1,595 for their “Fast Track” daytime aligner package.
+This package comes with an impression kit, treatment preview (digitally imagined “afters” of your smile), a full set of aligners, one set of retainers, and a bottle of whitening foam.
 It will also include NewSmile’s monitoring app to help them oversee your treatment process.

-NewSmile’s nighttime aligner “Fast Track” plan has a sticker price of $1,295.
+NewSmile’s nighttime aligner costs $1,695.
 This plan comes with all the same bells and whistles as NewSmile’s daytime plan — just with their Night Aligners instead.

-If you are in the financial position to do so, paying upfront for your NewSmile treatment will end up costing you less money overall.
+If you can, paying upfront for your NewSmile treatment will be cheaper overall.
 However, if you aren’t someone whose sock drawer is aching to part with a thousand dollars, then NewSmile’s third-party financing may be a good option for you.
 We’ll take a closer look at this option later on!

-When you pay for NewSmile treatment upfront through their Fast Track package, an impression kit is automatically included.
+When you pay for NewSmile treatment upfront through their Fast Track package, they automatically include an impression kit.
 However, if you are someone who likes to tip-toe into major purchases instead of cannonballing, you can first purchase a NewSmile impression kit for $139 — or as low as $49 on sale — then send your completed impressions to their professionals for a treatment preview before committing the full treatment price.

-NewSmile’s whitening foam is priced at $39.
-Since one bottle of whitening foam is included in your aligner package, you will have the opportunity to see if you like it before buying it on your own.
+NewSmile’s whitening foam costs $39.
+Since they include one bottle of whitening foam in your aligner package, you will have the opportunity to see if you like it before buying it on your own.

-NewSmile sells their Tray Spray for $35.
-This is a spray used to sanitize your aligners.
+For $35, you can get NewSmile’s Tray Spray, which helps sanitize your aligners.
 Picture your trusty hand sanitizer — only mint flavored and non-toxic.

 This $20 case is a good place to store your aligners if you are traveling, or simply wish to enjoy a meal at a restaurant.

-After teeth straightening treatment (whether it be online clear aligners, braces, or Invisalign), the industry-wide recommendation is to wear retainers overnight — in perpetuity — to prevent your teeth from moving out of place.
-This means that the cost of retainers through the clear aligner company you choose is very important, because it isn’t just a one-time expense.
+After any teeth straightening treatment, the industry-wide recommendation is to wear retainers overnight — in perpetuity — to prevent your teeth from moving out of place.
+This means that the cost of retainers through the clear aligner company you choose is very important because it isn’t just a one-time expense.

 By comparison, competitors like Byte and AlignerCo offer aftercare programs that mail you retainers on a regular schedule to make it as easy as possible to preserve your smile.
-These packages also offer competitive prices (AlignerCo’s package averages $49 per retainer).
-NewSmile not offering a program like this means that your retainers will likely cost you more in the long run — and remember, this is a fairly long run!
+These packages also offer competitive prices (AlignerCo’s package costs $85 per retainer).
+Since NewSmile doesn’t have a comparable service, your retainers will likely cost you more in the long run — and remember, this is a fairly long run!

-If, by the end of your treatment, you don’t feel your smile matches the initial treatment preview, NewSmile will work with you to resolve the issue(s) you’re experiencing.
+If, by the end of your treatment, you don’t feel your smile matches the initial treatment preview, NewSmile will work with you to resolve the issue(s).
 However, this will likely come at a price.

-NewSmile considers a 90% attainment of your proposed treatment plan a success, so depending on the disparity between your actual smile and the projection, you may have to pay for additional refinements.
-The cost of the refinements will be determined by AlignerCo’s dental team will determine the cost of your refinement, but they’re typically $449.
+NewSmile considers a 90% attainment of your proposed treatment plan a success, so depending on the disparity between your actual smile and the initial projection, you may have to pay for additional refinements.
+NewSmile’s dental team will determine the cost of your refinement, but they’re typically $449.

 Discounts and Promotions

 Occasionally, NewSmile will run discounts on their website that take up to a couple hundred dollars off the price of treatment.
 They also have a discount for current or former members of the military.
 To receive it, you must send NewSmile customer support an email with your military ID number.
-Their customer support team will then send you a discount code to receive $200 off of your clear aligner treatment.
-Not the simplest process, but a significant amount of money saved nonetheless!
+Their customer support team will then send you a discount code to receive $100 off of your clear aligner treatment.
+Not the simplest process, but a significant discount nonetheless!